-Guaranteed Message Flows in the PubSub+ JCSMP API
+Guaranteed Message Flows in the Solace JCSMP API

-For a client application using the PubSub+ JCSMP API to publish Guaranteed messages to or consume Guaranteed messages from a Solace Transform Processor event broker, it must create one or more flows within a session.
+For a client application using the Solace JCSMP API to publish Guaranteed messages to or consume Guaranteed messages from a Solace event broker, it must create one or more flows within a session.
 A flow is an API object that allows applications to send or receive Guaranteed messages.

 A subscriber flow allows applications to receive Guaranteed messages from an endpoint, such as a queue.
 Unless otherwise noted, references to flows are to subscriber flows.